chapel-lang/chapel-blog/content/posts/transformer-part2/index.md

 #### Softmax

-This layer requires a special care, as the algorithm needs a buffer to cache the exponential values.
+This layer requires special care, as the algorithm needs a buffer to cache the exponential values.
 When introducing parallelism, separating the buffer for each thread is necessary.

 I encountered a problem defining the buffer, as I initially tried to declare the buffer inside the loop the same way I did in the C++ version.